 - Adding a new product you are starting to sell

-- Adding a new service based item to your portfolio
+- Adding a new service-based item to your portfolio

 - Trying to rank anything not related to your exact topic of the site

-The issue with these above is simply that there is not enough pages on your site talking about that specific keyword.
+The issue with these above is simply that there are not enough pages on your site talking about that specific keyword.
 The root domain might never have mentioned anything to do with this before.
-Single landing pages can no longer rank anymore for micro niche sites, so sites need supporting blogs.
+Single landing pages can no longer rank anymore for micro-niche sites, so sites need supporting blogs.
 These could be loosely related information about the location you are trying to rank, or tips on how to use your new product or why it is best to order a certain service for example.